stevebargelt/dotfiles/readme.md

 ## To Do

-1. I have decided to move back to Oh My ZSH - how to automate that?
-1. Love the Spaceship theme... how to automate install/config?
-1. In dock app config files, add ability to add spacer
 1. Setup GPG for git signing
+1. In zshrc.sh username is hard-coded.
+Fix that?
+1. Automate any manual steps below?
 ~~1.
+In dock app config files, add ability to add spacer~~ ~~1.
+I have decided to move back to Oh My ZSH - how to automate that?~~ ~~1.
+Love the Spaceship theme... how to automate install/config?~~ ~~1.
 Add Peacock to VS Code extension~~
 ~~1.
 Add Peacock settings to VS Code settings~~